eclipse-researchlabs/smartclide-deployment-service/README.md

 [http://localhost:3000/docs/](http://localhost:3000/docs/)

 ## TODO
-- Provider interface, for connecting to different Kubernetes services like AWS.
-Now we just connect to a Bearer authenticated Kubernetes cluster
+- Provider interface, for connecting to different Kubernetes services like AKS.
+Now we just connect to a bearer authenticated Kubernetes cluster
 - Publish services to an accesible uri
 - Integration with Kairos Interpreter
 - Integration and unit tests